 As the Person in Charge of Animals (PICA), you must register all the cattle and deer you've tagged.
-There are some animals that are exempt from tagging that you also need to register.
+You also need to register some animals that are exempt from tagging.

 If you farm cattle or deer, you need to let us know each year by 31 July how many other cloven-hoofed animals you have on your property.
 This includes sheep, pigs, goats, alpacas, emus, llamas, and ostriches.

-Like cattle and deer, they can spread disease between species, such as Foot and Mouth Disease (FMD).
+Like cattle and deer, they can spread disease between species, such as foot-and-mouth disease.
 If there's an outbreak it's helpful to know which animals are at risk.

 Before you register cattle and deer in NAIT you need to: